 Why Get a Living Trust in Oregon?

-Getting a trust can make life easier for your family once you have died.
-This is because property stored inside a living trust is not subject to probate, a time-consuming legal process that property not placed in a trust must undergo.
+Getting a trust can make life easier for your family once you’ve passed.
+That’s because property stored inside a living trust is not subject to probate.
+Probate is a time-consuming legal process that property not placed in a trust must undergo.
 Although the process is intended to ensure the deceased’s property is properly disposed of, the process can be lengthy and costly.

 Who Should Get a Living Trust in Oregon?